Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Abstract

 \section{Abstract}

-We propose a fully mixed virtual element method for the numerical approximation of the coupling between stress-altered diffusion and linear elasticity equations with strong symmetry of total poroelastic stress (using the Hellinger--Reissner principle).
-A novelty of this work is that we introduce a less restrictive assumption on the stress-assisted diffusion coefficient, requiring an analysis of the perturbed diffusion equation using Banach spaces.
-The solvability of the continuous and discrete problems is established using a suitable modification of the abstract theory for perturbed saddle-point problems in Banach spaces (which is in itself a new result of independent interest).
-In addition, we establish optimal a priori error estimates.
-The method and its analysis are robust with respect to the poromechanical parameters.
-We also include a number of numerical examples that illustrate the properties of the proposed scheme.
+We propose a fully mixed virtual element method for the numerical approximation of the coupling between linear poroelasticity equations with strong symmetry of total poroelastic stress (using the Hellinger--Reissner principle) and stress-altered solute diffusion (where diffusive flux depends on the poroelastic stress and nonlinearly on the concentration gradient).
+Because of the nonlinear coupling, the function spaces associated with the nonlinear diffusion sub-problem are of Banach type.
+To handle this structure, the solvability of both the continuous and discrete problems is established through a decoupled fixed-point strategy.
+The linear poroelasticity component is analysed using the theory for perturbed saddle-point problems, whereas the nonlinear diffusion problem, relies on the classical Minty--Browder theorem for monotone global operators.
+The existence of solutions for the fully coupled system is rigorously proven via Schauder's fixed-point theorem.
+Additionally, we establish rigorous a priori error estimates for the discrete scheme, successfully handling the strongly cross-coupled nonlinearities.
+These findings are supported by computational evidence, demonstrating that the formulation asymptotically recovers optimal convergence rates in practice.
+As a key contribution, both the numerical scheme and its underlying analysis prove to be robust with respect to the poromechanical parameters.
+Finally, several numerical examples are presented to illustrate the properties and applicability of the proposed scheme in the study of solute transport in the context of brain multiphysics.

-\textbf{MSC (2010):} 65N30; 65N15; 74D05.
+\textbf{MSC (2020):} 65N30; 65N15; 74D05.

 \textbf{Keywords:} Coupled elasticity-diffusion; Mixed virtual element methods; Stress-based formulations; Error estimates.